microsoft/vscode-docs/docs/python/python-tutorial.md

 ## Next steps

 You can configure VS Code to use any Python environment you have installed, including virtual and conda environments.
 You can also use a separate environment for debugging.
-For full details, see [Environments](/docs/python/environments.md).
+For full details, see [Python Environments](/docs/python/environments.md).

-To learn more about the Python language, follow any of the [programming tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers) listed on python.org within the context of VS Code.
+To learn more about the Python language, follow any of the [Python programming tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers) listed on python.org within the context of VS Code.

 To learn to build web apps with the Django and Flask frameworks, see the following tutorials: